Bright and photostable single-photon emitter in silicon carbide

-Eq. \ref{eq:sat}, describing the measured power-dependent ($P_{opt}$) emission count rate ($R_{FIT}$), is the common function for 3-level systems to fit the power-dependent intensity measurements plotted in Fig. \ref{Int}(d).
-The equation consists of collection and excitation efficiency parameters, $\eta_{EX}$ respectively $\eta_{COL}$, a linear power dependent background slope ($\alpha$), and a constant parameter for dark counts ($\beta$).
+For three-level systems, Eq.~\ref{eq:sat} below describes the power-dependent ($P_{\rm opt}$, measured after the objective) emission count rate ($R_{\rm COL}$)~\cite{2012.Cambridge.Novotny.QE, SatFor, RFor}, plotted in Fig.~\ref{Int}(d) and further described in Supplement 1.
+The equation is corrected with a linear power-dependent background slope ($a_{\rm BG}$) and a constant parameter for dark counts ($a_{\rm D}$):

-As seen in Fig. \ref{Int}(d) the emitters exhibit high brightness with more than one million cps detected on each APD.
-The calculated saturation counts and corresponding power of E$_1$ are estimated to be at 1.942$\times$10$^6~$cps and 0.425$~$mW and 1.154 million cps and 0.78$~$mW for E$_3$.
-To our knowledge, these are the brightest emitters in any bulk material reported to date, and among the brightest SPEs even if compared to color centers in diamond nanocrystals \cite{CrSatN, DSiVS}.
-Furthermore, these emitters are an order of magnitude brighter than a standard single NV center in a bulk diamond and comparable to a NV center enhanced via an optical nanostructure \cite{OR1}.
-By extrapolation the determined count rates for collection efficiency enhancing nanostructures \cite{DStruc}, we estimate single photon count rates of about 20$\times$10$^6~$cps.
+As seen in Fig.~\ref{Int}(d), the emitters exhibit high brightness, with more than one million cps detected on each APD.
+The calculated saturation counts ($R_{\rm INF}$) and corresponding saturation power ($P_{\rm SAT}$) of E$_1$ are estimated to be at 1.942$\times$10$^6~$cps and 0.425$~$mW, and they are 1.154$\times$10$^6~$cps and 0.78$~$mW for E$_3$.
+This is one of the brightest emitters in any bulk material reported to date, and among the brightest SPEs even if compared to color centers in diamond nanocrystals~\cite{CrSatN, RFor}.
+The PL intensity at saturation of an NV color center in bulk diamond on the same setup under the same conditions revealed that the emitters hosted by bulk SiC are about one order of magnitude brighter.
+Therefore, the emitters are comparable to a NV center enhanced via an optical nanostructure~\cite{OR1}.